dkauf42/bayota/README.md

 python setup.py clean
 ```

---- To remove installed package files from your environment (site-packages):
+--- To uninstall the python packages from your environment (site-packages):

 ```
 python setup.py develop --uninstall
 ```

---- To remove everything
+--- To remove everything (uninstall the python packages and then delete the source directory):

 ```
-python setup.py develop --uninstall

-rm -r bayota/
+python setup.py develop --uninstall rm -r bayota/
 ```